tri-cods/install/guides/open_refine.md

 **OpenRefine does not start after clicking the .exe, it only opens and closes a window**

-Ensure that you have a Java JRE installed on your system.
+For Windows users who are unable to open the program without crashing, you may need to install the [Windows Kit with embedded Java available from the OpenRefine Download page](https://openrefine.org/download.html).
 And have at least 1 GB of RAM available for it.